-Many factors were considered by the School Board's administration during the process of developing the fiscal year 2022-2023 budget.
+Many factors were considered by the School Board's administration during the process of developing the budget for the year ending June 30, 2025.
 Enrollment has remained constant for the past several years.
 However, maintaining competitive salaries for employees has become a major concern for the future.
 Also considered in the development of the budget is the local economy and the impact of the current economic conditions.
-The state funding formula has remained flat for several years and State funded programs outside the Minimum Foundation Program have seen reductions.
+The state funding formula has remained flat for several years and state funded programs outside the Minimum Foundation Program have also remained flat.

-These indicators were considered when adopting the budget for fiscal year 2023-2024.
-Expenditures budgeted for the General Fund increased by 4.8 percent to \$201,475,700 for fiscal year 2023-2024, due to increased personnel costs included in the budget for fiscal year 2023-2024.
+These indicators were considered when adopting the budget for the year ending June 30, 2025.
+Expenditures budgeted for the General Fund increased by 7.0 percent to \$209,191,898 for the year ending June 30, 2025, due to increased personnel costs included in the budget for the year ending June 30, 2025.